 It is not possible to directly execute C code, when the processor comes out of reset.
 Since, unlike assembly language, C programs need some basic pre-requisites to be satisfied.
 This section will describe the pre-requisites and how to meet the pre-requisites.

 We will take the example of C program that calculates the sum of an array as an example.
-And by the end of the section will be able perform the necessary setup, transfer control to the C code and execute it.
+And by the end of this section, we will be able to perform the necessary setup, transfer control to the C code and execute it.

 Listing 12.
 Sum of Array in C